KarthikSubbarao/valkey-test-framework/README.md

 # valkey-test-framework
-Valkey-test-frmaework is a python framework for creating integration testwork for Valkey.
-With this users can easily set up python integration tests for modules ...(Others?).
-This framwork allows for replication testing using the `ReplicationTestCase` and for default builds in Valkey.
-This package allows the user to specify specific versions of Valkey that you may want to test against as well as letting you change startup arguments as you need.
+Valkey-test-framework is a python framework for creating integration tests using Valkey.
+With this, users developing software around Valkey (e.g Modules, extensions to Valkey, or even core Valkey itself) can easily set up python integration tests to validate functionality.
+The framework is designed to be simple and flexible.

+It allows various functionalities including: Starting up custom Valkey Servers per TestClass or per individual Test, Customizing server startup arguments (e.g. module load, configs), custom server binary path, Replication Testing, Waiter functionlity, etc.

+It uses pytest for identifying test files (and running the individual test classes containing all the tests).
+The framework is compatible with pytest verions up till 7.4.3.

 ## Build instructions